 Many of us at Million Miles Secrets consider the Southwest Companion Pass to be the best deal in travel.
 Why?
 Because it lets a friend or family member travel with you for free whenever you travel on Southwest.
 It doesn’t matter if your flight is booked with points or paid for with cash – your companion flies free (just pay taxes and fees which are usually ~$6 one-way on domestic flights).

-And when the Chase Southwest cards are offering increased sign-up bonuses, it makes it that much easier to earn the 110,000 Southwest points needed to get the Companion Pass.
+And when the Chase Southwest cards are offering increased sign-up bonuses, it makes it that much easier to earn the 125,000 Southwest points needed to get the Companion Pass (110,000 points required if you earn the Companion Pass before 2020).
 You can earn the points you need to qualify for a Companion Pass in a hurry with cards like:

 - Chase Southwest Rapid Rewards® Plus Credit Card